Membership Geeks

 People don’t want cheap knock offs.

 Be distinctive.
-Be your own brand.
+Build your own brand.
 Be you.

 Don’t mimic or copy competitors’ content